 In 1945 a Polish cemetery was built on a flat area known as the “Valley of Death” between Monte Cassino and hill no 593, in the place where the main Polish attack went through.
 Designed by architects Jerzy Skolimowski and Wacław Hryniewicz and supervised by surviving fighter Roman Wajda, it forms a cross, guarded by two huge eagles with hussar wings sculpted by Cambelotti.
 Over a thousand crosses recall the sacrifice of these young men who fought and died for freedom and peace, together with their leader General Wladysław Anders, who was buried with them in 1970, followed by his wife Irena in 2010.
 In the Commonwealth War Graves lower down the mountain lie men from Britain, Canada, New Zealand, South Africa and India.
 The American cemetery lies in Nettuno and in Caira, north of Cassino, 20,000 crosses mark the graves of the Germans.

-Who wrote the song „Czerwone Maki na Monte Cassino (Red poppies on Monte Cassino)“?
+Who wrote „Czerwone Maki na Monte Cassino (Red poppies on Monte Cassino)“?

 Feliks Konarski (known as Ref-Ren) wrote the song with Alfred Schutz on the eve of the battle and it was sung on the day of victory for General Anders: “For the first time, singing “Red poppies on Monte Cassino”, we all cried.
 Red poppies, which bloomed over night, became one more symbol of bravery and sacrifice” said the author in his memoirs.
 It quickly became one of the most well known Polish war songs, sung by the singer and actress Irena Anders, the General’s wife.